-The Annual Meetings of Shareholders of the Sempra Energy utilities, San Diego Gas & Electric Company and Southern California Gas Company, will be held on May 24, 2004 at 10:15 a.m. at the offices of Sempra Energy, 101 Ash Street, San Diego, California.
-SDG&E and SoCalGas are both substantially wholly owned indirect subsidiaries of Sempra Energy.
+The Annual Meetings of Shareholders of the Sempra Utilities, San Diego Gas & Electric Company and Southern California Gas Company, will be held on May 10, 2005 at 10:15 a.m. at the offices of Sempra Energy, 101 Ash Street, San Diego, California.
+SDG&E and SoCalGas are both indirect subsidiaries of Sempra Energy.